 The Puerto Rico Cancer Center has established relationships with other cancer centers on the mainland in order to exchange information, and share activities of mutual interest and resources Some of the services offered by the Center include: Clinical Immunobiology Laboratory, Leukapheresis Laboratory, Tumor Registry, Clinical Cancer Research Unit, seminars, symposia, and editorial services.

-MATERNAL INFANT STUDY CENTER - CEMI
+MATERNAL-INFANT STUDIES CENTER - (CEMI, SPANISH ACRONYM)

-The Maternal-Infant Study Center, CEMI in spanish, is dedicated to scientific research, training of health professionals and service to women who live with AIDS.
+The Maternal-Infant Studies Center, CEMI in Spanish, is dedicated to scientific research, training of health professionals and service to women living with or at risk for HIV.